 Catholic Charities’ Pinellas Hope announces their Groundbreaking event November 19, 2014 for the next three phases of Permanent Supportive Housing for the Homeless.

 St. Petersburg, Florida – Catholic Charities, Diocese of St. Petersburg announced today they will be breaking ground for three phases of housing for the homeless.
-Anticipated competition is expected to be December 2015 and will add an additional five buildings with 76 permanent supportive apartments for the homeless in Pinellas County.
+Anticipated competition is expected to be sometime in the second half of 2016 and will add an additional five buildings with 76 permanent supportive apartments for the homeless in Pinellas County.

 Construction with General Home Development Corporation (GHD) begins immediately.
 Funding for this new housing came from HUD and Pinellas County for Phase III and Florida Housing Finance Corp will help finance Phase IV and V.